justyntyrrell/predict_energy/README.md

-# Predict Engergy Consumption of a US house
+# Predict Energy Consumption of a US house
 Investigate the Residential Energy Consumption Survey (RECS) data and use it to build a model that predicts electricity consumption for a given house.

 [Collab Notebook](https://github.com/justyntyrrell/predict_energy/blob/main/predict_energy.ipynb)